Search Free Denver Public Records & Vital Information

 If you will use this database for your free search, be sure to search as a guest so you don’t need to make an account.
 You’ll want to filter the document types so you’re only looking at property records instead of filtering through several different types of records.

-While all the records we’ve discussed are public, you need to remember a few essential things when accessing, sharing, and using any information you find via public records.
+While all the records we’ve discussed are public, you need to remember a few essential things when accessing, sharing, and using any information you find via Denver public records.
 Even though anyone can access the records, the records’ subjects are still entitled to privacy and fair treatment.

 Depending on who you share information you find with and the severity of the information, it can be considered harassment.
 Use your judgment when sharing information that you acquire from public record searches.